Call us to set up an appointment! 260-484-1964

 CONTACT Cox Chiropractic Medicine Inc

-Overall, there is evidence pointing to a link between a low Vitamin D level and an increased possibility for chronic or recurrent episodes of back pain.
-Let’s chat about your vitamin D level.
-Make your Fort Wayne chiropractic appointment with Cox Chiropractic Medicine Inc, your collaborator in spinal health.
+Overall, there is evidence pointing to a link between a low Vitamin D level and an increased risk for chronic or recurrent episodes of back pain.
+Let us chat about your vitamin D level.
+Make your Fort Wayne chiropractic appointment with Cox Chiropractic Medicine Inc, your partner in spinal health.

 Fort Wayne back pain and vitamin D